misha7up/misha7up/README.md

 Graduated from OSTU with a <b>bachelor's degree of Applied Computer Science</b>.

-Experienced in commercial development: during my studies, I've programmed <b>a project on parsing social networks for MGD</b>, took part in programming competitions, solved problems on Codewars, LeetCode and Codeforces platforms.
+During my studies, I've programmed <b>a project on parsing social networks for MGD</b>, took part in programming competitions, solved problems on Codewars, LeetCode and Codeforces platforms.

 Made some <b>PET-projects for self-usage</b>, i.e. parsers and automators via Python, Delphi and various clickers (e.g. Clickermann with its own language); <b>developed chatbots</b> that are interacting with APIs of websites, social networks and messengers; <b>developed game bots</b> based on image analysis using OpenCV.